AdobeDocs/workfront.pt-BR/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/proof-linked-asset-aem.md

 ---
 product-area: documents;workfront-integrations
 navigation-topic: adobe-workfront-for-experince-manager-asset-essentials
-title: Criar uma prova de um ativo vinculado do Experience Manager Assets ou do Assets Essentials
+title: Proof a linked asset for Experience Manager Assets or Assets Essentials
-description: Depois de vincular um ativo do Experience Manager Assets Essentials, você pode criar uma prova e atribuir usuários para revisar e adicionar comentários ao ativo.
+description: After you've linked an asset from Experience Manager Assets Essentials, you can create a proof and assign users to review and add comments to the asset.
 author: Courtney
 feature: Digital Content and Documents, Workfront Integrations and Apps
 exl-id: abd641a1-081b-4b86-95ee-f0ed030d704c
-source-git-commit: 430751f0e38c6c45145c965398990ee3652f36fe
+source-git-commit: 90eb99fa46e706a53427f995d484e2fb42e9c293
 workflow-type: tm+mt
-source-wordcount: '441'
+source-wordcount: '503'
-ht-degree: 2%
+ht-degree: 14%

 ---

-# Criar uma prova de um ativo vinculado do Experience Manager Assets ou do Assets Essentials
+# Proof a linked asset for Experience Manager Assets or Assets Essentials

-Depois de vincular um ativo do Experience Manager Assets Essentials, você pode criar uma prova e atribuir usuários para revisar e adicionar comentários ao ativo.
+After you&#39;ve linked an asset from Experience Manager Assets Essentials, you can create a proof and assign users to review and add comments to the asset.

+>[!NOTE]
+>
+>Essa funcionalidade não está disponível na área de novos documentos.<br>
+>Se sua organização usar armazenamento corporativo, você verá a nova área de documentos ao acessar documentos no Workfront.
+From there, you can add assets from Experience Manager Assets and review and approve them with the Frame.io viewer.
+Para obter mais informações, consulte [Usar o Adobe Experience Manager com a integração do Frame.io](/help/quicksilver/review-and-approve-work/native-integrations/frame-io/use-aem-with-frame.md).

 ## Requisitos de acesso

 <!-- Audited: 4/2025 -->

-+++ Expanda para visualizar os requisitos de acesso para a funcionalidade neste artigo.
++++ Expanda para visualizar os requisitos de acesso da funcionalidade neste artigo.

 <table style="table-layout:auto">
  <col>